dirigeants/klasa/guides/Step By Step Guide/CustomizingTheClient.md

 ## Customizing Our Ready Message

-Something that you may have noticed already is that when the bot starts it sends a message in the console?
+Something that you may have noticed already is that when the bot starts it sends a message in the console.
 Klasa gives us a really sweet option of customizing this message when the bot is ready.

 ```js
 const BotClient = new Client({